-Twenty-threeyouth with disabilities and 265 family members were trained using the Transition University curriculum between August 1, 2021 and July 31, 2022.
+Thirty-eight youth with disabilities and 279 family members were trained using the Transition University curriculum between July 1, 2022, and June 30, 2023.
+This is an improvement from the 23 youth with disabilities and 265 family members trained during the baseline year.